Short-Term Limited Duration Plans

 ACS and ACS CAN, in partnership with a number of other patient groups, filed an amicus brief in support of the PI.
 Our brief provided the court with information and scientific evidence on the importance of access to comprehensive, affordable insurance for prevention and treatment of illnesses such as cancer.
 Read the press release.

 Based on oral arguments, plaintiffs decided to withdraw their PI motion.
-Our groups filed an updated amicus curiae brief on the merits in March of this year.
+Our groups filed an updated amicus curiae brief on the merits in March of 2019.